Professor Dietmar Hutmacher

 Professor Hutmacher is the Chair in Regenerative Medicine and leads a dynamic multidisciplinary research group.
 His research interests include biomaterials, biofabrication, biomechanics, medical devices, cancer and tissue engineering.

-Research in this area is conducted by the Orthopaedics, trauma and emergency care program, a multi-disciplinary group internationally recognised for the application of biomedical engineering techniques to provide new technologies, materials, procedures and medical devices.
+Research in this area is conducted by the bone and joint disorders program, a multi-disciplinary group internationally recognised for the application of biomedical engineering techniques to provide new technologies, materials, procedures and medical devices.

 The research incorporates expertise in the broad range of areas focused on issues encountered in musculoskeletal clinical practice, which include: